nglaeser/crypto-glossary/glossary.md

 **Honest-but-curious (HbC)**: See _semi-honest adversary_.

 **Malicious adversary**:
 An adversary that can deviate arbitrarily from the protocol it is participating in.
 That is, it doesn't follow the rules and may send malformed, empty, or incorrect messages, not send a message when it is supposed to or vice versa, and otherwise behave maliciously.
-Compare to _semi-honest adversary_.
+Also known as _active_; compare to _semi-honest adversary_.

 We sometimes use * as a superscript to denote that a party may be malicious, i.e. cheat and deviate from the protocol.
 For instance, the party S* in a commitment scheme denotes a potentially malicious sender.

 **Passive adversary**: See _semi-honest adversary_.

 **Semi-honest adversary**: An adversary that follows the protocol and acts honestly, but tries to learn as much as possible from the information it sees.
+Also known as _honest-but-curious (HbC)_ or _passive_.

 ## Security Notions

+**Adaptive security** (adaptive security):

 **Computational security**: